OBrienCodes/projectweek/README.md

 # projectweek
 Our first project week; goals are to use an external API to build a basic website with fetch requests and event listeners.

+Take a dive into the fantasy world of Game of Thrones!

+Create your own Character and join the Seven Kingdoms as the Hero of your choice!

+The characters you create will be in the open world RPG game so be careful who you create, you just might face them on the battlefield!

 Learning Goals
 Design and architect features across a frontend Communicate and collaborate in a technical environment